コンテンツにスキップ

 江ノ電の歴史とこれから

-In the midst of all this, the Enoshima Electric Railway Company was established in 1900, but initially construction was slow to progress due to opposition from the rickshaw association and local residents.
-However, thanks to persistent persuasion and the provision of land by volunteers, the line was finally completed in 1902 (Meiji 35).
+Under these circumstances, the Enoshima Electric Railway Co., Ltd. was established in 1900, but initially construction did not progress smoothly due to opposition from the rickshaw union and local residents.
+However, thanks to persistent persuasion and the provision of land by volunteers, construction was completed in 1902 (Meiji 35).

-It opened on September 1st, covering the 3.42km operating section between Fujisawa and Katase.
+It opened on September 1st with a 3.42km operating section between Fujisawa and Katase.

-Furthermore, stations have since been relocated, consolidated, and renamed to meet the needs of tourists and beachgoers (the current Enoshima Station was renamed from Katase in the early Showa period), and there are currently 15 stations along the entire 10.0 km line.
+Furthermore, stations have since been relocated, merged, and renamed to meet the needs of tourists and beachgoers (the current Enoshima Station was renamed from Katase in the early Showa period).
+Currently, there are 15 stations along the 10.0 km line.

 Where do you think the Enoshima Electric Railway starts?

-When you think of the Enoshima Electric Railway, many people may imagine it departing from Kamakura.
-If you look at the history of its opening, you can see that Fujisawa is its starting point.
+When you think of the Enoshima Electric Railway, many people may imagine it as departing from Kamakura.
+However, if you look at the history of its opening, you can see that Fujisawa is its starting point.
 (That's why it's expressed as Fujisawa → Kamakura: Downbound, Kamakura → Fujisawa: Upbound.)

-The Enoshima Electric Railway, which runs between Fujisawa and Kamakura, is used by many tourists every year, as its 10.0 km route includes some of Japan's most popular tourist spots, including Kamakura, its terminus, as well as Enoshima, Shichirigahama, Gokurakuji, and Hase.
+The Enoshima Electric Railway, which runs between Fujisawa and Kamakura, is a 10.0km stretch that includes some of Japan's most popular tourist spots, including Kamakura, its terminus, as well as Enoshima, Shichirigahama, Gokurakuji, and Hase, and is used by many tourists every year.

-In addition, there are many houses and schools along the line, and it is used as a route for local residents (the sight of the train running between residential areas is already a distinctive feature of the Enoshima Electric Railway).
+There are also many houses and schools along the line, and it is used as a daily route by local residents (the sight of the trains weaving between houses is already a distinctive feature of the Enoshima Electric Railway).

-The Enoshima Electric Railway is popular both in Japan and overseas, and before COVID-19 it was said to have around 20 million annual users.
+The Enoshima Electric Railway is popular both domestically and internationally, and before COVID-19 it had an annual ridership of approximately 20 million people.

-We spoke with Ariyoshi Yoichi of the General Affairs Department at Enoshima Electric Railway Co., Ltd. about how the company plans to contribute to the development of the local community in the post-COVID era, after experiencing tough operations during the pandemic.
+We spoke with Yoichi Ariyoshi of the General Affairs Department at Enoshima Electric Railway Co., Ltd. about how the company plans to contribute to the development of the local community in the post-COVID era, following the difficult operations it has endured during the pandemic.

-Q: Before COVID-19, this route was used by approximately 20 million passengers per year.
+Q: Before COVID-19, this route was used by approximately 20 million passengers annually.
 I understand that the number of passengers has fallen by more than 50% due to COVID-19.
-To what extent has the number of passengers recovered due to the easing of restrictions on foreign visitors to Japan and the easing of travel restrictions for domestic travelers?
+To what extent has the number of passengers recovered due to the easing of restrictions on foreign visitors to Japan and the relaxation of travel restrictions for domestic tourists?

 -This is a 20% increase compared to fiscal 2020 and fiscal 2021.